|Position:||University of Nebraska Athletics|

 Rusty Ruffcorn has served as the Nebraska’s women's basketball strength coach since 2006.
 In addition to his duties with the women's basketball program, Ruffcorn has served as a strength coach at the Devaney Center, while helping the Huskers transition into their new weight room at the Hendricks Training Complex in 2011-12.

 Ruffcorn began his association with Nebraska as a volunteer intern in 2004.
-He moved into a full-time intern role in 2005 and worked with the baseball and football squads before taking over for the basketball teams.
+He moved into a full-time intern role in 2005 and worked with the baseball and football squads before taking over for the men's and women's basketball teams (2006-11).
 While working with the Husker baseball team, Nebraska won a Big 12 title and a game in the College World Series.

 A native of Omaha, Ruffcorn was a student assistant strength coach at Nebraska-Omaha before graduating with a bachelor’s degree in exercise science in 2004.
 During his time at UNO, Ruffcorn served as the primary strength coach for the Maverick football and softball teams.
 The football team won a pair of conference titles, including an undefeated season, while the softball team added two league titles and a national championship during Ruffcorn's time with the Mavs.

 With a significant background in strength training, power lifting and Olympic weightlifting, Ruffcorn has earned USAW Level I club coach certification and is a certified strength and conditioning specialist (C.S.C.S.).

 Rusty is married to the former Lisa Rathbun, and the couple has two daughters, Bella Grace and Brooklyn Reese.